 Adv.
-Schwartz is a Partner and Head of the firm’s Corporate Immigration Practice at the Labor and Corporate Immigration Department.
+Liam Schwartz is a Partner and Head of the firm’s Corporate Immigration Practice in the Labor and Corporate Immigration Department.

 J.D., Benjamin N. Cardozo Law School, New York, 1983